It’s rare that I feel confident saying that a particular criminal prosecution is clearly unconstitutional. This is one of those times.

 UPDATE 6:40 PM: The post now has links to the transcript above, and here.

-Comments Off Posted in: Links on November 9, 2009
+Comments Off on Bilski at the Supreme Court Today Posted in: Links on November 9, 2009

 Verizon recently announced two phones branded with the “DROID” mark.
 One of the phones is made by Motorola, the other by HTC.
 The name likely comes from the fact that both phones run the Android operating system.